Automobile Insurance — the Personal Auto Policy (PAP)

 Proof of Insurance

 Most states have laws regarding the proof of insurance and when that proof must be shown to authorities, usually the police.
-Most of the states require proof in the form of an insurance card, which generally must be shown to police when stopped or when involved in a traffic accident.
+Most states require proof in the form of an insurance card, which must be shown to police when stopped or when involved in a traffic accident.
 Half of the states also require proof of insurance when registering a vehicle.

 Some states are allowing motorists to show proof of insurance electronically with their smart phone.
 In 2012, Idaho and Arizona have become the 1st states to allow showing proof of insurance with smart phones.
 Arizona even allows proof by showing a PDF copy of the insurance card on a smart phone and, presumably, on other portable devices such as tablets.
 In Colorado, motorists only have to show proof of insurance when registering their vehicle.